No products in the cart.

 14. Swing One Leg Side to Side

-15. Walking with Side to Side Head Motion
+15. Walking with Side-to-Side Head Motion

-While walking straight forward, look to the right for 5 steps then, move your head back to center.
+While walking straight forward, look to the right for 5 steps, then move your head back to center.
 Then repeat, turning your head to the left for 5 steps.
 Repeat 10 times.

-Tai chi uses a series of slow, flowing motions and deep, slow breathing to help you calm your mind.
-These flowing movements also help you strengthen and improve all the physical components needed to balance your body, such as leg strength, range of motion, and reflexes.
+Another great form of exercise that can improve balance skills after brain injury is tai chi.
+This is a type of Chinese martial art that uses a series of slow, flowing motions and deep, slow breathing to calm the mind.
+These flowing movements can help strengthen and improve many of the physical components required to balance the body, such as leg strength, range of motion, and reflexes.

 Practicing Balance Exercises for Brain Injury Patients